open-mmlab/Amphion/egs/tts/VITS/README.md

     --infer_text "This is a clip of generated speech with the given text from a TTS model."
 ```

-For multi-speaker TTS model, in addition to the above-mentioned arguments, you need to add ```infer_speaker_name``` argument, and run:
+For the multi-speaker TTS model, in addition to the above-mentioned arguments, you need to add ```infer_speaker_name``` argument, and run:
 ```bash
 sh egs/tts/VITS/run.sh --stage 3 --gpu "0" \
     --infer_expt_dir Amphion/ckpts/tts/[YourExptName] \